sergey-katok/electron/README.md

 # electron
-Visualize electron energy flow lines.
+Visualize electron field energy flow.
 PHP script calculating Umov-Poynting vectors for the electromagnetic field of the "classical electron" - a particle carrying point-like electric charge and magnetic momentum, and building corresponding energy flow lines.
 Run electron.php in the browser.